tybinning/portfolio-upgraded/_posts/2025-09-08-avoiding-webscraping-tactics.md

 The way changedetection works is by itteratively taking a 'snapshot' of the webpages html format or the javascript and comparing that snapshots differences to the past historical pages to indicate changes.

 Many websites employ tactics to prevent webscraping, changedetection can aid in the process of circumnavigating these strategies.
+Here are some tactics that we can use to circumnavigate these tactics.

 ## Internet Proxy Server